spencermeyer/Ruby_Webscraping/dig_oc_build_log.md

 Nginx Config and Troubleshooting ................................

-Worked fine after I installed the ssl certificates, but not in ssl mode.

 https://blog.serverdensity.com/troubleshoot-nginx/
 sudo nginx -t                   - this passes OK. sudo service nginx configtest   - this passes ok